-Mexico has become the worst-hit country in Latin America from COVID-19, though some sectors like the automotive industry will help boost the economy.
+The Mexico auto industry will help boost the economy despite being one of the worst-hit countries in Latin America from COVID-19.
 The current pace of vaccination makes it unlikely that the country will achieve herd immunity in 2021.
 As of March 23, 2021, Mexico has access to 4.6 vaccines per 100 people, compared to 46.9 vaccines per 100 people in Chile.

 Mexico’s outlook remains challenging to forecast amid the COVID-19 fallout and AMLO’s new energy policy.
 As a result, the peso will appreciate against the US dollar, but will not recover the ground it lost in 2020.
 The peso has appreciated by around 16%, after reaching the threshold of 25 MXN/USD in early May 2020 during the COVID-19 shock.
 Since then, the peso has remained stable through AMLO’s policies and the Trump administration, but the risk is still there.